GandhiCloudLab/watson-ai-ops-320-guide-ilender/50-ai-model-log-anomaly/readme.md

 - Start Date: Yesterday date
 - End Date: Tomorrow date

-(Whiel trianing, we will go for live logs, that will fall under this date range)
+(Whiel training, we will go for live logs and the date of the live logs should fall under this date range)

 5. Click on `Next`